9-year-old boy robbed at lemonade stand in Union County

 MONROE, N.C. — Union County Deputies are investigating after they say a teen robbed a 9-year-old boy selling lemonade around 3:00 p.m.
 Saturday.

-The teen, who was wearing a camouflage hat and black shirt allegedly approached the boy and stuck a black handgun in the boy's stomach demanding money.
+The teen, who is described as a black male wearing a camouflage hat and black shirt allegedly approached the boy and stuck a black handgun in the boy's stomach demanding money.
 The teen then fled on foot.

 Deputies located a trail in the woods where a camouflage hat, a black colored BB handgun and the stolen metal tin were recovered.